Harshal0902/Aerospect/README.md

 - React Js: For the frontend
 - Three Js: For rendering 3D Models
 - AssemblyAI: For speech to text

-## 🤖 Best AssemblyAI Project

-- We have used AssemblyAI for speech to text conversion.

 ## 🧠 Challenges we ran into